 It was an interesting and relevant course, and I found studying how GPS systems work and new mapping apps particularly useful.
 For example, on some apps, such as FATMAP which I use, you can find and share your coordinates in just a few seconds, by touching the screen – very handy for communicating with friends or rescue services!

 The retraining program brought back memories of my original IML course, more than a few years ago.
 Since the question often arises among our Run the Alps guests, “just what IS an IML,” I thought I’d take this opportunity to answer that question!

 Becoming an IML

-I became an International Mountain Leader in 2009.
+I completed my qualification as an International Mountain Leader in 2009.
 But it was back in 2004 that I spent my first summer guiding hiking groups on the Tour du Mont Blanc (TMB).
 After having spent the winter cleaning hotel rooms in an obscure ski resort called Pra Loup, I decided that I didn’t want to leave the mountains.

 The solution came in the classified ads of UK’s Climber magazine – an ad for a job requiring someone who could drive, speak French, cook and lead people in the mountains.
 It was my dream job!

 I went for the interview.
 I was only 22 and not very experienced, but I was friendly and they must have been desperate for guides, so I got in!
 Three weeks later, I set off to lead walking tours of Tuscany, Italy.
 A month later, I took a train to Chamonix, France to spend the summer guiding hiking trips around the TMB.

 I could not believe that such a perfect job existed.